Hwaseong, Gyeonggi: Demographics

 Hwaseong has 4 towns (eup), 9 townships (myeon) and 13 neighborhoods (dong).
 Each eup and myeon is further divided into villages (ri).
 In October 2014, Namyang-dong was downgraded to an eup- the first case in South Korea.
-"Hwaseong is old name of Suwon 'Hwaseong' castle built by king Jeonjo of Yi dynasty.
+Hwaseong's name comes from Suwon's Hwaseong Fortress, built by King Jeongjo.

-West area mainly called Namyang, East area called new city of Byeongjeom and Dongtan 1 new city.
-East side new city is under construction as Dongtan 2 city with 300,000 population smart city including SRT Dongtan high speed rail station, Ease side of Gyeongbu expressway in the Hwaseong East area started operation since December 2017.
-West Hwaseong is segrated by Seohae expressway from Ansan to Pyeongtaek port.
+The most populous areas of Hwaseong are Namyang (to the west), Hyangnam and Bongdam (central), and Dongtan to the east.
+Dongtan has had an SRT high speed rail station since December 2017.
+The Seohae Expressway runs through western Hwaseong, while the Gyeongbu Expressway runs through the east of the city..

 Local products

-Many special products are sold in the Hwaseong area that are different from other regions of Gyeonggi-do.
+Many special products are sold in the Hwaseong area that are different from other regions of Gyeonggi Province.
 There are many facilities that grow products ranging from honey melons to herbs.
 Additionally, meat and dairy products are also available.
 Hangwa is also made by local companies as a specialty.